CQC

 We were very disappointed with this outcome and the report, as patient care and safety is the number one priority for us, and we have always been confident that our operating processes and procedures were robust and well monitored.
 This was further exemplified when we were awarded ISO 9001 (15) accreditation in May 2022.

 We felt that some of the items on the report would have been better demonstrated had the inspector been able to attend the second site visit for observation that had originally been booked which they were unfortunately unable to attend.
+Core Medical has NEVER used untrained staff to carry out procedures.
+Our radiographers professional status can be checked online at Check the register

 We now understand that some of our background systems for monitoring and reporting needed to be overhauled in order to demonstrate more clearly how we work and show how we identify areas of potential improvement.